Many people consider cayenne peppers to be the king of medicinal herbs.

 Not only do they have medicinal properties, but cayenne peppers are also great for cooking and contain several beneficial nutrients.

-Cayenne peppers belong to the nightshade family of flowering plants and are closely related to bell peppers, jalapeños and paprika.
+Cayenne peppers are a type of chili pepper.
+They belong to the nightshade family of flowering plants and are closely related to bell peppers and jalapeños.

 They were originally grown in Central and South America, but brought to Europe in the 15th century by Christopher Columbus.